goschtl/zope/zope3book/trunk/source/getting-started.rst

 .. note::

   Unless you specify a parts section which use `ticketcollector` in some way, Buildout will not download dependency packages.
-In the above example, we created a `[py]` section with `zc.recipe.egg` recipe.
+In the above example, you created a `[py]` section with `zc.recipe.egg` recipe.

 A simple application